Financial Aid Basics

 Financial aid includes grants, scholarships, work-study, and both Stafford Unsubsidized loans and Graduate PLUS loans through the Direct Loan program.

 Submit the Free Application for Federal Student Aid (FAFSA) each academic year.
 This application becomes available each year on October 1.
 Our Title IV school code is (001370).
 The FAFSA determines your eligibility for grants, loans, work-study, and need-based scholarships.
-For full financial aid consideration your FAFSA must be filed by February 15.
 You must apply early and correctly to avoid delays in receiving your aid.

 In most instances a law student will be eligible for student aid funds to cover the total cost of attendance.